Magazine Writing and Editing

 In addition to writing for adults, Emily has over 100 articles and features for the 8 to 12-year-old reader.

-Emily was a Midwest Voices columnist at the Kansas City Star for a year.
+Emily was a Midwest Voices columnist at the Kansas City Star.
 She wrote several columns for the opinion page and also blogged on their website.

 Technical writing sample, PostPress magazine